EXXETA/wordpress-plugin-donations/wp/README.md

 ![](../screenshots/plugin_settings.png)

 - **Reporting interval:** {weekly, monthly, quarterly}
-- **Report preview default days in past:** This can be overwritten in the preview section.
+- **Report preview default days in the past:** This can be overwritten in the preview section.
 - (readonly) **Recipient's mail address:** You can't change this value and you must not.
 - **Show Mini-Banner in Mini-Cart:**\* yes/no flag.
 - **Campaign of mini-banner:**\* Default is "protect diversity"